mablomy/WebDemoKit/README.md

 ### Prerequisites

-Having a JRE 1.8 should be sufficient.
+Having a JRE 1.8 should be enough.
 The machine must be reachable on port 8000. (not yet configurable)

 ### Installing

-Cloning the GitHub repo should be sufficient.
+Cloning the GitHub repo is all you need.
 The repo does include the compiled executable.
 (I know, not the idea of GitHub...)
-The minimum that you need is: /dist/*, /client/* /demokit.cfg
+The minimum that you need is: /dist/, /client/, /demokit.cfg

 ## Running WebDemoKit